-It’s a common misconception that as soon as you file, you pay on the spot.
-In fact, the earlier you complete your tax return, the longer you have to pay the outstanding tax bill.
+It’s a common misconception that as soon as you file, you have pay on the spot.
+In reality, the earlier you complete your tax return, the longer you have to pay the outstanding tax bill.
 Everyone pays on 31st January.

-That means that if you do your tax return at the start of the new tax year on 6th April, for example, you have 9 months to save for it.
+That means that if you file your tax return at the start of the new tax year on 6th April, for example, you’re given your tax bill immediately and then you have 9 months to save for it.
 This is especially important to be aware of if it’s your first year self-employed and you’re about to be hit with up-front payments on account!

-At TaxScouts, we partner with accountants, and lots of them run their own accounting businesses.
+At TaxScouts, we partner with accountants and lots of them run their own accounting businesses.
 This means that they work alongside us and are paid per return, rather than being our employees.
-Only the TaxScouts employees use TaxScouts email addresses so when your accountant contacts you, they will use their personal one to do so.
+Only the TaxScouts employees use TaxScouts email addresses.
+So, when your accountant contacts you, they will use their personal email address.

 The submission response is a receipt provided by HMRC to TaxScouts once a tax return has been filed.
-Think of it like a receipt you’d get in a shop.
+It’s essentially like a receipt you’d get in a shop for anything you purchase.

 While it can typically take up to a week for HMRC’s government gateway to update with your filed tax return, the submission response is automatically generated and uploaded to your profile.
 If you need to contact HMRC about your tax return, having your submission response handy will make the process a lot easier.

 It can be downloaded from your TaxScouts profile and will remain there indefinitely.
 If you do need to contact HMRC, quoting the reference number in the submission response (known as an IR mark) when you speak to them will mean they can track and deal with your query more effectively.